Skip To Main Content

 Romero House

-This program helps to ensure that all students’ academic, personal, and spiritual needs are known and met during their years here.
+The House Program aims to ensure that all students’ academic, personal, and spiritual needs are known and met during their years here.

-The Household Dean becomes the primary contact with the family to help ensure each student’s success while at St. Joseph’s.
+Households: Within the House Structure, students are split into 40 small, single-gender Households (10 households per House).
+A faculty member is assigned as Household Dean to each household, and this person becomes the primary contact with the family to help ensure each student’s success while at Saint Joseph’s.
 The Household Program also includes a place for parents to get involved, belong, and feel part of the school community.
+Boy and Girl Households form Brother/Sister Teams that come together for activities, competition, and camaraderie.